 In Japan, there is no legislation creating a US-style class action for a mass tort.
 In practice, plaintiffs bringing mass tort actions have been solicited through announcements on the internet and by other methods.
-However, a new law relating to mass tort actions was promulgated in 2013: the Act for Special Measures with respect to Civil Proceedings to Collectively Restore Damages to Assets of Consumers, Law No. 93 of 2013 (the Collective Claims Act).
-The Act was implemented on 1 October 2016 and organisations certified by the Prime Minister of Japan pursuant to the Consumer Contract Act, Law No. 61 of 2000 (the certified organisations) may now bring a claim in relation to consumer contracts against business operators for recovery of damages suffered by consumers with respect to: (1) performance of a contract; (2) unjust enrichment; (3) a claim for damages owing to breach of contract; (4) warranty against defects; and (5) a claim for damages arising out of tort.
-However, damage to property other than the subject matter of the consumer contract, lost profits, personal injury, pain and suffering are expressly excluded from the scope of a claim that can be brought under the Collective Claims Act.
-The Collective Claims Act adopts an opt-in method, adopted in European countries, as opposed to a US-style opt-out method.
+However, a new law relating to mass tort actions was promulgated in 2013: the Act on Special Measures Concerning Civil Court Proceedings for the Collective Redress for Property Damage Incurred by Consumers, Law No. 93 of 2013 (the Collective Redress Act).
+The Act was implemented on 1 October 2016 and organisations certified by the Prime Minister of Japan pursuant to the Consumer Contract Act, Law No. 61 of 2000 (the certified organisations) may bring a claim in relation to consumer contracts against business operators for recovery of damages suffered by consumers with respect to:

+- a performance of a contract;

+- b unjust enrichment;

+- c a claim for damages owing to breach of contract;

+- d warranty against defects; and

+- e a claim for damages arising out of tort.
+47